kastger/spiking-neural-network/README.md

 United Kingdom

 ## Disseration theme:
-"Learning with spiking neural networks"
+**Learning with spiking neural networks**

+A spiking neural network that uses spike-timing-dependent plasticity (STDP) synapses for training on half of UCI iris data set and then runs tests on the other half of the data

 ## Requirements (what I used during implementation)
 * Linux Ubuntu Distribution 16.04 (xenus) x64